vika1923/Ded-Ded/README.md

 # iChat Web Application

-iChat is a real-time web chat application built with Flask and Socket.IO.
+Ded /Ded is a real-time web chat application built with Flask and Socket.IO.
 It provides a seamless and interactive platform for users to communicate with each other through individual chat rooms.

 ## Project Structure